Justine Henin career statistics: Billie Jean King Cup

+Finals: 3 (1 title, 2 runner-ups)

 WTA Tour career earnings

 Henin earned more than 20 million dollars during her career.

 Career Grand Slam statistics

 Grand Slam tournament seedings

 The tournaments won by Henin are in boldface, and advanced into finals by Henin are in italics.

 Singles

 Best Grand Slam results details

 Grand Slam winners are in boldface, and runner–ups are in italics.